axiomesh/axiom-ledger/docs/development-tips.md

 **Note: Before executing config generate for node initialization, if environment variables for configuration items are set, the values from the environment variables will be used as the configuration values in the generated config.toml.**

-Correspondence of configuration items and environment variables: The names of the configuration items in the configuration file are converted to all uppercase and connected with underscores, with the prefix AXIOM_LEDGER_ (for genesis.toml it is AXIOM_LEDGER_GENESIS_; for consensus.toml it is AXIOM_LEDGER_CONSENSUS_).
+Correspondence of configuration items and environment variables: The names of the configuration items in the configuration file are converted to all uppercase and connected with underscores, with the prefix DRACONIS_ (for genesis.toml it is DRACONIS_GENESIS_; for consensus.toml it is DRACONIS_CONSENSUS_).

-For example, if the configuration item for the JSON-RPC port is port.jsonrpc, the corresponding environment variable is AXIOM_LEDGER_PORT_JSONRPC.
+For example, if the configuration item for the JSON-RPC port is port.jsonrpc, the corresponding environment variable is DRACONIS_PORT_JSONRPC.

 # Node Process Management